MicrosoftDocs/powerapps-docs/articles/controls/control-pen-input.md

 [AZURE.INCLUDE [control-summary-pen-input](../../includes/control-summary-pen-input.md)]

 ## Description ##
-The user can use this control like a whiteboard, drawing diagrams and writing wordsx` that can be converted to typed text.
+The user can use this control like a whiteboard, drawing diagrams and writing words that can be converted to typed text.

 ## Key properties ##